PoinT GOResearch

 +

-02How long until I see tendon stiffness adaptation?
+02How long until I see measurable tendon stiffness adaptation?

 +

-03Is isometric or heavy resistance better for stiffness?
+03Is isometric or heavy resistance training better for tendon stiffness?

 +